ľ¹ÏÓ°Ôº

 15:00-15:45WB

-Resilient Cities: Scaling Adaptation Actions through Transport and Urban Infrastructure
+Resilient Cities: Scaling Adaptation Actions Through Transport and Urban Infrastructure

 Cities are central to climate action and economic growth and hotspots of climate-related hazards.
 Growing disruptions to transport, infrastructure, environment, and growth underscore the need for resilient solutions to ensure prosperity and sustainability.
 This session showcases the World Bank as a key partner in helping cities enhance their adaptation capacity.
+WATCH

 16:00-16:45WB